 Quick and easy Japanese ramen for lunch or dinner in Elizabeth Street.

-In Elizabeth Street, this busy late-night Japanese joint serves tonkotsu ramen.
+A busy all-night Japanese joint serving tonkotsu ramen.

 Only In The City